 Start Date: July 1, 2016

-Our new temporary exhibit The Somme: The Mechanization of War tells the story of the Canadian soldier during battle in WW1.
+Our new temporary exhibit, The Somme: The Mechanization of War, tells the story of the Canadian soldier during a battle in WW1.
 The Battle of the Somme was a pivotal moment in history.
 The battle lasted five months (June 1st to Nov 18th, 1916) and resulted in over one million casualties with limited gains on all sides.

-At the Somme, Field Marshal Haig and the British Command planned for a much desired breakthrough by the Allied countries against German frontlines and in support of the French Army fighting for its existence to the south at Verdun.
-Reliance for success was placed on a sophisticated transport system for supplies and equipment, massive and powerful artillery support, an agile Royal Flying Corps and finally the well-equipped and determined British (and colonial) soldier who was the inheritor of over two hundred years of Empire.
+At the Somme, Field Marshal Haig and the British Command planned for a much-desired breakthrough by the Allied countries against German frontlines and supporting the French Army fighting for its existence to the south at Verdun.
+Reliance for success was placed on a sophisticated transport system for supplies and equipment, massive and powerful artillery support, agile Royal Flying Corps and finally, the well-equipped and determined British (and colonial) soldier who was the inheritor of over two hundred years of Empire.
 The British had also developed a secret weapon that they hoped would change the course of the war.

 This exhibit opened July 1st and will run until late November 2016.